greenelab/BioBombe/9.tcga-classify/README.md

 In this module, we use the compressed latent features from 5 algorithms and across 28 different dimensions, to predict cancer type and gene alteration status in The Cancer Genome Atlas (TCGA) gene expression data.

 We predict cancer types and gene alterations using a logistic regression algorithm penalized with elastic net.
-We previously used a similar approach to predict Ras pathway activation in the same dataset ([Way et al. 2018](https://doi.org/10.1016/j.celrep.2018.03.046)).
+We previously used a similar approach to predict Ras pathway activation in the same data set ([Way et al. 2018](https://doi.org/10.1016/j.celrep.2018.03.046)).
 Rather than using raw gene expression features, we predict cancer types and mutations using compressed gene expression features.

 Our goal in this analysis was to determine the ability of the constructed features to learn signals representing cancer type and gene alterations.